Lima001/PPGInf-Research/Day-Night Image Classification/README.md

 - Datasets are not included, but you can find them as:
   - small-dataset -> Avaliable on: <https://github.com/jayeshsaita/Day-Night-Classifier/tree/master>
   - large-dataset -> Adapted from BDD100K Images
+- Models' parameters are not included due to file size